Skip to content

 1StartingEarly stage, significant growth opportunity

-Every person has a dominant influence style: the way they naturally affect those around them.
+At the submarker level, Protu measures potential influence — how someone’s behaviour shows up in practice.
+Everyone has a dominant influence style: the way they naturally affect those around them.
 No style is better than another.

 StyleHow they influence